ML-Nikhil/R-Programming/README.md

 # R-Programming
-# This section is totally based on R language for Machine Learning as END GAME.
+# This section is totally based on R language for Machine Learning
+# It contains basics > Statistics > Machine Learning